clouiepgi/fattail_hearst/README.md

 user specifically for this purpose.

-After clicking on "Create new Client ID," your browser will download a file with the necessary information to create a trust relationship between this application and Central Desktop.
+After clicking on "Create new Client ID," your browser will download a file with the necessary information to create a trust relationship between this application and iMeet® Central.

 The client_id and the private_key that are required in cd.config.yml are found in this json file.